chrisbyronc/react-3-half-day/day-3/demos/05-conditional-rendering/README.md

 ## Logical AND (&&)

-Evaluates the first opperand and executes the second if the value of the first is `truthy`.
+Evaluates the first operand and executes the second if the value of the first is `truthy`.

 ``` js
 function MyComponent(props) {